 Photo: Ellice and Rhys looking on as Frankie gets an x-ray, taken by Morag Hastings

-We spent the next week by Franklin’s side in the Neonatal Intensive Care Unit (NICU), day and night, doing skin-to-skin and giving him long cuddles while the bulky continuous positive airway pressure (CPAP) mask obscured half his tiny face.
+We spent the next week by Franklin’s side in the NICU, day and night, doing skin-to-skin and giving him long cuddles while the bulky continuous positive airway pressure (CPAP) mask obscured half his tiny face.
 As part of his care team, we took his temperature, changed his nappy, fed him and bathed him.
 We learned to read the measurements that were displayed in real-time on the monitor above his cot, and watched them obsessively, looking for any sign of improvement.
 There was very little of that in the first few days, but as the week wore on Franklin started to turn a corner.
-By day six it was clear to everyone that he would soon be ready to face the world outside.

 Photo: L-R Dave, Kendal, Ellice, Franklin and Rhys, taken by Morag Hastings

 Photo: Franklin one week old, taken by Kendal Blacker